 - 1.5 cups white whole wheat flour

-- ½ cup coconut sugar (option to sub brown sugar)
+- ½ cup coconut sugar or light brown sugar

 - 2 teaspoons ground cinnamon

 - 1 cup unsweetened applesauce

 - First, preheat oven to 350ºF and line a muffin tin with muffin liners.
 We suggest spraying your muffin liners with cooking spray just in case.